Likhith-18/ayurvision-server/README.md

 # llama-index

 # RAG-chat-with-documents
 Chainlit app for advanced RAG.
-Uses llamaparse, langchain, qdrant and models from groq.
+Uses llamaparse, langchain, qdrant and models from groq for chat completions.